What is Apprenticeship?

 Upskilling and reskilling your existing staff is crucial.
 However, this hiring strategy doesn’t bring in new talent or fresh perspectives.
 It lacks the mentorship opportunities and knowledge sharing that can often reinvigorate the workplace and lead to innovation.

-Strategic Advantage: Apprenticeships offer companies a strategic operating advantage, helping to fill immediate gaps and build a future-ready workforce.
+Strategic Advantage: Youth apprenticeships offer companies a strategic operating advantage, helping to fill immediate gaps and build a future-ready workforce.
 Mentors become empowered as they view their skills with renewed importance and empower their apprentices in the process.

 Comparison of Workforce Development Solutions

-ApprenticeshipsInternship ProgramsGraduate Recruitment ProgramsOn-the-Job trainingContract & Temporary WorkersCurrent Employee Upskilling
+Youth ApprenticeshipsInternship ProgramsGraduate Recruitment ProgramsOn-the-Job TrainingContract & Temporary WorkersCurrent Employee Upskilling

 Long-Term Strategy